Herb-AI/Herb.jl/docs/src/tutorials/defining_grammars.md

-# Defining Grammars in Herb.jl using `HerbGrammar`
+# Defining Grammars in Herb.jl using HerbGrammar

 The program space in Herb.jl is defined using a grammar.
 This notebook demonstrates how such a grammar can be created.
 There are multiple kinds of grammars, but they can all be defined in a very similar way.

 ### Setup
+First, we import the necessary Herb packages.

 ```julia
 using HerbGrammar, HerbConstraints